Close Alert Banner

 • Identify opportunities for advocacy to improve legislation and regulations

-• Collaborate on the education of leaders and other decision-makers including adjudicators and arbitrators.
+• Collaborate on education of leaders and other decision-makers including adjudicators and arbitrators.

 In February 2022, a second roundtable session was held in which participants came together again and agreed on the formation of the Working Group on Respectful Workplaces in Policing (“Working Group”).